City of Milwaukee Commercial Revitalization Grants Application

 Facade Grant

 The City's Façade Grant program provides financial and business assistance to businesses and commercial property owners interested in renovating the street facing facades of their building.
 The program was established by DCD to increase the physical appearance of Milwaukee’s commercial areas.
-This incentive will offer reimbursable grant funds up to $10,000.
+This incentive will offer reimbursable grant funds up to $5,000.
 The grant may not exceed 50% of the total eligible project costs.

 Storefront Activation Grant

 The Storefront Activation Grant is designed to provide targeted financial incentives to increase the vitality of the neighborhood commercial corridors.
 The funds will assist in recruiting new businesses to vacant commercial/retail tenant spaces in commercial buildings.
+Eligible projects must involve vacant space.
+An expansion of an existing business into vacant or underutilized space may be considered on a case-by-case basis.

 The Storefront Activation Grant cannot be combined with the Retail Investment Fund.